iamkirankumaryadav/Library/Data Science/Bias and Variance.md

 - K Fold **Cross Validations** and **Resampling** | Split Data Set into K Numbers and Each Set is used as Testing Set.
 - Use Algorithms that works on Non Linear Data
 - **Bootstrapping** and **Boosting** | Iteratively Resampling a Data Set with Replacement.

-### Low Bias Machine Learning Algorithms
-- Decision Tree | KNN | SVM

-### High Bias Machine Learning Algorithms
-- Linear and Logistic Regression

-### Variance
-- Variance is **Error** Introduced on Testing Data
-- Error Introduced in your Model due to **Complex Machine Learning Algorithms**
-- Model learns **Noise** from the Training Data Set and Performs bad on Test Data Set.
-- Lead to **High Sensiitivity** and **Overfitting**.
-- Indicates How much the Prediction Alters if different Training Data is used.
-- How much a Prediction Differs from its Expected Value.
-- Measures **Inconsistency** of Different Predictions using Different Training Sets.
-- High Variance reflects Noise in the Training Data Set.

-### Model with Low Variance means Sample Actual Data is Close to Prediction.

-### Low Variance Algorithms
-- Linear Regression.
-- Logistic Regression.
-- Linear Discriminant Analysis ( **LDA** )
-- Machine Learning Model does not Vary much with the Different Data Set.

-### High Variance Algorithms :
-- Decision Tree | KNN | SVM

 ### Bias Variance Trade Off